flotiq/flotiq-ui-plugin-slug/README.md

 Field descriptions:

 * `Content Type` - Defines the type of objects for which the slug will be generated.
-* `Key` - Determines the field on which the slug will be based.
+* `Slug source field` - Determines the field on which the slug will be based.
-* `Label` - Specifies the field to which the slug will be entered.
+* `Target field` - Specifies the field to which the slug will be entered.

 # Development